join-monster/join-monster/README.md

 ### 3. Add Metadata to the `User` Fields

 You'll need to provide a bit of information about each column, like `sqlColumn` and `sqlDeps`.
+These will be added to the *fields* in the type definition.

 ```javascript
 const User = new GraphQLObjectType({